 - The University’s provides information and tools including a description of McMaster’s Employment Equity Framework, and details the process used for the employment equity census and access to training.
 Diversity and Equity training is a key component of diverse recruitment, promotion and retention.

-- McMaster is revising its policy on Recruitment and Selection of Faculty Members to further ensure faculty recruitment and selection processes embody the principles of equity, diversity and transparency, and encourage the participation of candidates representing the four designated groups.
-This policy is being revised according to our identified institutional process and will follow the required governance procedures.
+- McMaster has revised its policy on Recruitment and Selection of Faculty Members to further ensure faculty recruitment and selection processes embody the principles of equity, diversity and transparency, and encourage the participation of candidates representing the four designated groups.

 - McMaster has developed staff hiring guidelines, which detail the benefit of and need for employment equity.
 The McMaster Staff Hiring Guidelines consolidate the necessary staff hiring tools into one central resource to provide a better understanding of the hiring process, outline best practices in selecting candidates, and provide the resources for additional assistance.
 The Guidelines outline recruitment and selection processes at McMaster, including roles and responsibilities of all parties involved in the hiring process.
 The Guidelines also clearly speak to “recruiting for diversity” and provide education on understanding diversity, equity and inclusion at McMaster and challenging misconceptions.
 They also raise awareness of unconscious assumptions and rational bias, explain employment laws, the Ontario Human Rights Code and the need for accommodation, and provide tools, including examples of how to provide accommodation and best practices for equitable recruiting.
 The Guidelines are provided to all Faculties and Departments who are engaged in recruiting.
 A Faculty Hiring Handbook is also in development and will embrace these same principles.
 This Handbook will relate to all Faculty hiring, including for the CRCP.

 Employment Equity Recruitment Statement